 - I could have spent 7 days just in Queenstown, we stayed about 4 days

 - agree with circular routes already mentioned

 Enjoy, it's certainly one of our top 3 trips ever !

-Teresa about 1 year agoAnswered by Teresa via WorldNomads.com
+Teresa over 3 years agoAnswered by Teresa via WorldNomads.com